2025 World Snooker Championship: Quarter-finals

 The quarter-finals took place on 29 and 30 April, each match played as the best of 25 frames over three sessions.
 For the fifth time, all three members of the Class of '92—O'Sullivan, Higgins, and Williams—reached the quarter-finals; they had all previously done so at the 1998, 1999, 2011, and 2022 events.
-O'Sullivan made a record-extending 23rd quarter-final appearance, while Higgins made his 19th and Williams his 12th.
-Having turned 50 on 21 March, Williams became the oldest player to reach the World Championship quarter-finals since Steve Davis, who was 52 when he reached the last eight at the 2010 event.
-Trump made his 11th quarter-final appearance.
-Brecel and Si both made their second quarter-final appearances, having previously reached that stage at the 2023 event.
-The two remaining qualifiers, Wakelin and Zhao, both competed in the quarter-finals for the first time; Zhao was the first amateur player in the tournament's history to reach the last eight.
+O'Sullivan made a record-extending 23rd quarter-final appearance.
+Wakelin and Zhao both competed in the quarter-finals for the first time, with Zhao becoming the first amateur player in the tournament's history to reach the last eight.

-John Higgins (left) and Mark Williams (right) had the oldest combined age at any Crucible quarter-final since Eddie Charlton played Fred Davis at the 1979 event.
+John Higgins (left) and Mark Williams (right) met in the quarter-finals.
+Williams won the deciding frame on the colours after Higgins missed a match-ball blue.